paircolumbus/paircolumbus.github.io/index.md

 ### Special Thanks!
 Without the support of these amazing people, Pair Columbus would not be possible:

+- @degoeym
+- @jkcable
+- Lauren Campbell
+- Vasanth Pappu
+- Brian Lees
+- @nicolasmccurdy
+- @theidlemonk
+- @VariousWeapon
+- @jaybobo
-@degoeym, @jkcable, Lauren Campbell, Vasanth Pappu, Brian Lees, @nicolasmccurdy, @theidlemonk, @VariousWeapon, @jaybobo, and all of our various attendees.
+- all of our various attendees

 ### Location
 We're located on the 11th floor.
 Park in the garage and take the elevator to the 3rd floor.
 Sign in at the security desk and tell them you need to head to the 11th floor.